ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

   Because the ERC-20 balance of an address is part of the ERC-20 contract's storage, it can be specified by the contract to be whatever the contract developer wishes.
 It is also possible for a contract to forbid transfers so the legitimate users won't be able to get rid of those scam tokens.

-- **Legitimate transfers**. *Legitimate owners wouldn't pay to transfer a scam token around, so if there are transfers it must be legitimate, right?* Wrong. `Transfer` events are emitted by the ERC-20 contract.
-A scammer can easily write the contract in such a way it will emit those events, with any desired source and destination, at will.
+- **Legitimate transfers**. *Legitimate owners wouldn't pay to transfer a scam token to others, so if there are transfers it must be legitimate, right?* **Wrong**. `Transfer` events are produced by the ERC-20 contract.

+A scammer can easily write the contract in such a way it will produce those actions.

 <ExpandableCard
 title="What are Transfer events?"